 Boston Man Charged with Bank Robbery

-Landrum faces a sentence of no greater than 20 years in prison, three years of supervised release, and a fine of $250,000.
-Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.
+The charge of bank robbery provides for a sentence of up to 20 years in prison, three years of supervised release and a fine of up to $250,000.
+Sentences are imposed by a federal district court judge based upon the Sentencing Guidelines and other statutory factors.

-Acting United States Attorney William D. Weinreb and Harold H. Shaw, Special Agent in Charge of the Federal Bureau of Investigation, Boston Field Office made the announcement today.
-The Boston FBI Violent Crimes Task Force, the Massachusetts State Police, and the Boston, Brookline, Medford, Somerville, and Wellesley police departments assisted with the investigation.
-Assistant U.S. Attorney Kenneth G. Shine of Weinreb’s Major Crimes Unit is prosecuting the case.
+United States Attorney Andrew E. Lelling; Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Field Division; and Boston Police Commissioner William Gross made the announcement today.
+Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit is prosecuting the case.

-The details contained in the court documents are allegations.
+The details contained in charging documents are allegations.
 The defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt in a court of law.